 For bargaining units with an existing Memorandum of Understanding (MOU), if the MOU contains commute program language that is in conflict with these policies, the MOU language shall be controlling.

-The Commute Program provides transit and vanpool incentives to all eligible state employees.
-The goal of the Commute Program is to reduce the number of vehicles on the road by encouraging employees to explore and use alternate means of transportation to commute to and from work; fewer vehicles on the road means an improvement in air quality and less traffic congestion.
+The Commute Programs provide bicycle, transit and vanpool incentives to all eligible state employees.
+The goal of the Commute Programs is to reduce the number of vehicles on the road by encouraging employees to explore and use alternate means of transportation to commute to and from work.
+Fewer vehicles on the road means an improvement in air quality and less traffic congestion.

-The state, as the employer, may establish and implement procedures and eligibility criteria for the administration of the benefits in the Commute Program, including required receipts and certification of expenses.
-If you have specific questions about the Commute Program please contact your department for assistance.
+The state, as the employer, may establish and implement procedures and eligibility criteria for the administration of the benefits in the Commute Programs, including required receipts and certification of expenses.
+If you have specific questions about the Commute Programs, please contact your department for assistance.

 A vanpool is defined as a group of seven (7) or more people who commute together in a vehicle (state or non-state) specifically designed to carry an appropriate number of passengers.
 Employees riding in vanpools shall be eligible for a seventy-five percent (75%) reimbursement of the monthly fee up to a maximum of sixty-five dollars ($65) per month.
 In lieu of the vanpool rider reimbursement, the state shall provide one hundred dollars ($100) per month to each state employee who is the primary vanpool driver, meets the eligibility criteria, and complies with program procedures as developed by the state for primary vanpool drivers.

 Employees headquartered out-of-state shall receive reimbursement for qualified public transportation and vanpool expenses for seventy-five percent (75%) of the cost up to a maximum of sixty-five dollars ($65) per month or in the case of the primary vanpool driver, the one hundred dollars ($100) per month rate.